 The blockchain solution developed by Billon is very customer-friendly.
 It strengthens the position of customers in relation to the bank, because it technologically prevents the bank from deleting and unilaterally changing the document.
 The solution gives users easy access to their documents from any location using a smartphone.
 The system can be fully integrated with al the widely used forms of client communications, i.e. push messages from the mobile application, messages from the dedicated Billon application, SMS notifications or e-mail.
 Billon's blockchain can also store documents created by other institutions, e.g. medical records, electricity consumption indicators, phone bills, or notarial certificates.

-Digital PR & Content Specialist at Billon
+Head of PR & Communication at Billon